(This page published November 1, 2016)

 (The article illustrates what I have found to be the easiest method for installing a sac on a section with a Lucky Curve feed.)

 The only real fly in the ointment when you’re doing a Lucky Curve pen is the feed.
 On most pens, you can simply drive the nib and feed out through the front of the section.
 Many Lucky Curve feeds have had their Lucky Curves cut off as advised in a later version of Parker’s own repair manual, but if the Lucky Curve is still present on your pen’s feed, you can’t just drive the nib and feed out.
 You will need to wiggle the nib out the front and then work the feed out the back.
-With this done, clean the parts until they look like the photo at the left.
+With this done, clean the parts until they look like the photo above.

 Reassembly consists of three steps: